Set-off (law): English law

-The five types of set off are extremely important as a matter of efficiency and of mitigating risk.
-Contractual set offs recognised as an incident of party autonomy whereas banker right of combination is considered a fundamental implied term.
+The five types of set-off are extremely important as a matter of efficiency and of mitigating risk.
+Contractual set-offs are recognised as an incident of party autonomy whereas a banker's right of combination is considered a fundamental implied term.
 It is an essential aspect for cross-claims, especially when there exits overlapping obligations.
 Common features of set-off are that they are confined to situations where claim and cross claim are for money or reducible to money and it requires mutuality.

 European Union law

 European Union law governs set-off through the Financial Collateral Directive 2002/47/EC.

 US law

 The Statute of Limitations prevents court action to recover overpayment after 6 years, but legislation enacted in 1983 allows overpayments to be recovered by "administrative setoff" for up to ten years.